Normalization for planar string diagrams and a quadratic equivalence algorithm: Extension to disconnected diagrams

 Unions of faces are performed when scanning vertices with no output.
-Each of them costs $O(\log^* f)$, where $f$ is the number of faces of the diagram.
+Each of them costs $O(\log^* f)$, where $f$ is the number of faces of the diagram and $\log^*$ is the log-star function.
 So total cost of all unions of faces is $O(v \log^* f)$.
 Scanning the diagram with the two loops takes $O(v e)$ operations, and checking if two spots or places are adjacent takes constant time.
 Therefore, the computation of the faces, components and their relations can be done in $O(v e)$.

 Then, we apply the algorithm of Theorem~\ref{thm:efficient-normalizing} to compute the right normal form of each component, which can be done again in quadratic time.